ckuelker/quick-guide-en-us/DevOps/Monitoring/icinga2.md

 aptitude install nagios-nrpe-plugin nagios-plugins-contrib
 ```

-Using monitoring plugins enables **icinga2** to query external services.
+Using monitoring plugins allows **icinga2** to query external services.
+The
-The location for that tools is: `/usr/lib/nagios/plugins`
+location for these tools is `/usr/lib/nagios/plugins`.

 Check if the **icinga2** daemon is started